Modern Swift Formatter API: Deep Dive and Customization Guide

 ParseStrategy

-Converts formatted data back to the formatted type.
+Converts formatted data back into the original type.

 Swift